 The RXSWIN shall be easily readable in a standardized way via the use of an electronic communication interface and if required by standard interface (OBD port).

-OICA-CLEPA suggested addition
+[OICA-CLEPA suggested addition

 The vehicle manufacturer may obtain a new vehicle approval for the purpose of differentiating software versions intended to be used on vehicles already registered in the market from the software versions that are used on new vehicles.
-In agreement with the testing agency duplication of tests shall be avoided where possible.
+In agreement with the testing agency duplication of tests shall be avoided where possible.]